ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

         apiVersion: rbac.authorization.k8s.io/v1
         kind: RoleBinding
         metadata:
-          name: read-pods       # <-- Has to match the Role metadata.name
+          name: read-pods
-          namespace: default
+          namespace: default    # <-- Must be in the same namespace as Role
         subjects:               # <-- You can specify more than one "subject"
         - kind: User
           name: jane            # <-- "name" is case sensitive